 STEREO: Uses both the left and right channels to capture a wide, realistic sound image—ideal for recording acoustic guitar or choir.

 OMNIDIRECTIONAL: Picks up sound equally from all around the mic.
 It’s best used in situations when you want to capture the ambience of “being there”—like recording a band’s live performance, a multi-person podcast or a conference call.

 CARDIOID: Perfect for podcasts, game streaming, vocal performances, voice overs and instruments.
 Cardioid mode records sound sources that are directly in front of the microphone, delivering rich, full-bodied sound.

 BIDIRECTIONAL: Records from both the front and rear of the microphone—good for recording a duet or a two-person interview.

 Yeti is a side-address microphone, which means you should sing, play or speak into the side of the microphone not the top of the microphone.

 It includes a mute button, gain control and a standard 1/8” (3.5mm) headphone jack for monitoring and playback and you can use the headphone output to monitor your microphone recording in real time, without latency delays.

 2. Audio-Technica AT2020USB Microphone

-The AT2020USB is the USB version of the AT2020, and it more closely resembles a standard condenser mic.
+The AT2020USB is the USB version of the AT2020, and more closely resembles a standard condenser mic.
+Features include: